 As you leave the leaf track you will see a grandfather clock and a sofa - take a few minutes to rest here.
 The stone labyrinth is opposite.
 The limestone rocks were donated by the quarry and if you look carefully it's possible to see fossils in some of them.
-The tall stone pillars flanking the entrance have glass panels depicting the Derwent Valley in sunlight and moonlight.
+The tall stone pillars flanking the entrance have glass panels depicting the wildlife found here.